What is The Forest School?

 Meet the team.

-The Forest School is a social enterprise committed to improving outcomes for children through nature-based play and learning.
+The Forest School is a not-for-profit social enterprise committed to improving outcomes for children through nature-based play and learning.
 It was founded by Tennille and Gavin Murdoch, both highly experienced educators and is supported by a professional advisory committee.

 Founder | Education Director